AckerlyXu/heima/includes/virtual-machines-common-classic-agents-and-extensions.md

 * Reset or install connectivity features, such as RDP and SSH
 * Diagnose, monitor, and manage your VMs

 There are many other features as well.
 New VM Extension features are released regularly.
 This article describes the Azure VM Agents for Windows and Linux, and how they support VM Extension functionality.
-For a listing of VM Extensions by feature category, see Azure [Windows](../articles/virtual-machines/virtual-machines-windows-extensions-features.md) or [Linux](../articles/virtual-machines/virtual-machines-linux-extensions-features.md) VM Extensions and Features.
+For a listing of VM Extensions by feature category, see [Azure VM Extensions and Features](../articles/virtual-machines/virtual-machines-windows-extensions-features.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

 ## Azure VM Agents for Windows and Linux
 The Azure Virtual Machines Agent (VM Agent) is a secured, light-weight process that installs, configures, and removes VM extensions on instances of Azure Virtual Machines.
 The VM Agent acts as the secure local control service for your Azure VM.
 The extensions that the agent loads provide specific features to increase your productivity using the instance.